varsha13152/tp/docs/UserGuide.md

 * Unmarks the request specified by 'REQUEST_INDEX' for the visitor at 'INDEX', removing its completed status.
 * All the fields must be provided.
-* The INDEX refers to the index number shown in the displayed visitor list.
+* The 'INDEX' refers to the index number shown in the displayed visitor list.
 The index **must be a positive integer**.
-* The REQUEST_INDEX refers to the index number of the request in the visitor's request list.
-The REQUEST_INDEX **must be a positive integer**.
+* The 'REQUEST_INDEX' refers to the index number of the request in the visitor's request list.
+The 'REQUEST_INDEX' **must be a positive integer**.
-* The REQUEST_INDEX must exist and be marked before u can unmark, e.g. the request with index 1 has to exist while being marked, else it will be rejected.
+* The 'REQUEST_INDEX' must exist and be marked before u can unmark, e.g. the request with index 1 has to exist while being marked, else it will be rejected.
 * When unmarking something that is already unmarked, it will be rejected.

 Examples: